Swami Bhoomananda Tirtha: Socio-cultural reforms

-The Ashram
+The intended purpose of arranging these Dāna programmes has been to grow societal awareness, promote equality, and give people the joy of human connection across various caste and community barriers.

+Organisation headquarters

 Narayanashrama Tapovanam, the headquarters of Swami Bhoomananda Tirtha, is located at Venginissery village, 10 km South-West of Thrissur city.
-The Centres for Inner Resource Development (C.I.R.D), which are remote centres of the Ashram, are located in Delhi and Jamshedpur in India, Vienna - Virginia in the U.S.A and the Society for Inner Resources Development (S.I.R.D) is based in Kuala Lumpur, Malaysia.
+The Centres for Inner Resource Development (C.I.R.D), which are remote centres of the Ashram, are located in Delhi and Jamshedpur in India, and in Vienna in the US.
+The Society for Inner Resources Development (S.I.R.D) is based in Kuala Lumpur, Malaysia.

 Foundation for Restoration of National Values

+Poojya Swamiji’s work has focused on cultivation of religious values to empower the individual and integrate them into society.
+His greatest concern has been the perceived crisis of value decline in India.